 The truth is, few of us work that way anymore.
 We are mobile.
 We work at the coffee shop, in the car, at the airport, from the hotel, in the office, and at home.
 We travel from facility to facility, client to client, office to office.
 Our mobile devices help us do more wherever we are.
 Of course, there are plenty of us who work in offices, factories, warehouses, and facilities.
 Lots of us still use desktop computers all day long while others rely on two-way radios.
 But the “norm” is no longer the norm.

 The point is we are highly diverse – in how we work, where we work, and the devices we use.
 All of this matters greatly when discerning how best to communicate with a broad range of employees, particularly during an emergency.
-A mass communication system, emergency alert system, or emergency communications system – whatever you want to call it – is meant to do one thing: connect the enterprise with their employees across multiple communication channels.
+A mass communication system, emergency alert system, or emergency communications system – whatever you want to call it – is meant to do one thing: connect the enterprise with its employees across multiple communication channels.

-For companies with a heterogeneous workforce, one or two channels simply isn’t going to cut it anymore.
+For companies with a heterogeneous workforce, one or two channels simply aren’t going to cut it anymore.
 There are too many variables.
 Employees expect and deserve that when they are executing the job they are paid to perform, they will be kept safe and informed by their employer.
 They aren’t concerned with how it will happen, just that it will.
 They don’t care if they are in an airport in Taiwan or a loading dock in Oklahoma.
 They want to know that if an emergency arises or a significant event occurs, they won’t be the last to know.

 In a CareerBuilder survey, more than one in five workers (22 percent) say they would not know what to do to protect themselves if there was an emergency in their office that posed a physical threat.
 Here are additional interesting findings:

 - 19% do not feel their workplaces are well-protected in case of a fire, flood, or other disaster

 - 33% don’t believe their companies have emergency plans in place should such events occur